Local Authors

 Justin Gardiner

-Justin Gardiner is the author of Beneath the Shadow: Legacy and Longing in the Antarctic, as well as the poetry collection Naming the Lifeboat from Main Street Rag.
-Justin is a graduate of Warren Wilson’s MFA Program for Writers, where he was awarded both the Larry Levis Post-Graduate Stipend and the Joan Beebe Teaching Fellowship.
-In 2012-13, Justin also served as the Margery Davis Boyden Wilderness Writing Fellow, sponsored by PEN Northwest.
-Currently, he is an Assistant Professor of Creative Writing at Auburn University and serves as the Nonfiction Editor of The Southern Humanities Review.
+Justin Gardiner is the author three books—the long-form lyric essay Small Altars, winner of a Faulkner-Wisdom Nonfiction Book Award and published by Tupelo Press in 2024; Beneath the Shadow: Legacy and Longing in the Antarctic, by the University of Georgia Press; and the poetry collection Naming the Lifeboat from Main Street Rag.
+In 2012-13, Justin served as the Margery Davis Boyden Wilderness Writing Fellow, living for a year at an off-grid homestead in the middle of the Rogue River Wilderness in southern Oregon.
+Currently, he is an Associate Professor at Auburn University and serves as the nonfiction editor of The Southern Humanities Review. “

 Anton DiSclafani